Statewide and Multistate EV Partners and Initiatives

 FHWA’s Alternative Fuel Corridor network serves as a roadmap for these partners to identify gaps in EV infrastructure along corridors and to target EV infrastructure installations in those locations.

-At the national level, since 2016, the Federal Highway Administration’s (FHWA) Alternative Fuel Corridor (AFC) Designations have catalyzed the expansion of a national corridor network of EV charging stations along 58,980 miles of the National Highway System (NHS), including portions of 106 Interstates and 104 U.S. highways and State roads (see the below map).
+At the national level, since 2016, the Federal Highway Administration’s (FHWA) Alternative Fuel Corridor (AFC) Designations hhave catalyzed the expansion of a national corridor network of EV charging stations along over 75,000 miles (or 33 percent) of the National Highway System (NHS), including nearly 45,000 miles of the Nation’s Interstate System (92 percent).
+All 50 states plus DC and Puerto Rico have one or more designated EV corridor (see map).

 FHWA works with other Federal, State, and local officials and with private industry to facilitate an interstate and major road network of alternative clean fuel stations (EV charging, hydrogen, natural gas, and propane) so commercial and passenger vehicles can reliably travel between cities and regions and across the Nation.

-The AFC program engages State and local officials, including State departments of transportation (DOTs) and transportation planning agencies, and frequently collaborates with local Clean Cities coalitions to identify candidate highway segments for this national network.
-The program also encourages multistate and regional cooperation and collaboration on planning and developing alternative fueling and charging locations along corridors and provides guidance to States on implementing EV charging and other alternative fueling highway signage.
+The AFC program engages State, Tribal, and local officials, including State departments of transportation (DOTs) and Tribal transportation planning agencies, and frequently collaborates with local Clean Cities coalitions to identify candidate highway segments for this national network.
+The program also encourages multistate, inter-Tribal and regional cooperation and collaboration on planning and developing alternative fueling and charging locations along corridors, and provides guidance to States and Tribes on implementing EV charging and other alternative fueling highway signage

 EPA Regional Diesel Collaboratives